 In the Spotlight

 Periodically, Lifelines™ will introduce NCI researchers who are involved in various aspects of cancer disparities research.
 “Meet the Researchers” shows you the people behind the science, especially as it relates to cancer and its effect on minority and multicultural populations.
-You can hear many of these researchers in Lifelines™ Education Series videos and NIH Radio segments.
+You can hear many of these researchers in Lifelines™ Education Series videos and audio segments.
 The researcher stories may be freely reused.

-Lifelines™ videos: Featuring videos on a wide range of topics, including colorectal, breast, and cervical cancer, tobacco use and lung cancer, complementary and alternative medicine, and nutrition and cancer risk.
+Lifelines™ Videos: Featuring videos on a wide range of topics, including colorectal, breast, and cervical cancer, tobacco use and lung cancer, complementary and alternative medicine, and nutrition and cancer risk.

 @NCImcMedia: Multicultural information and news, including tools developed specifically for journalists reporting on cancer at minority media outlets.